Paramodular groups and theta series: Introduction

 \section{Introduction}

+Paramodular groups are rational discrete subgroups of the real symplectic group which have been considered in \cite{scc,scs, christian} and treated by Siegel under the name ``Stufengruppe der Stufe $T$'' in \cite{siegel_stufe}.
+From an adelic point of view a maximal paramodular group is a group of type $Sp_n(\Q)\cap \prod_{p \text{ prime}}K_p$, where $K_p\subseteq Sp_n(\Q_p)$ is a maximal compact subgroup which is not special for all primes $p$ dividing the determinant of the defining matrix $T \in M_n^{{\rm sym}}(\Z)\cap GL_n(\Q)$ and special for all other primes $p$.
+The maximal paramodular groups are also called paramodular groups of square free level since they can also be characterized by the condition that $NT^{-1}$ is integral for some square free integer $N$; notice that the concept of level used here is quite different from the one for congruence subgroups of the integral symplectic group.

-The theory of Siegel modular forms for the paramodular group of some level has recently gained rapidly increasing interest, in particular in the case of degree $2$.
-Reasons for this are the investigations of Gritsenko and Hulek of moduli spaces of abelian surfaces with $(1,t)$-polarization, see e. g. \cite{gr-hu_imrn99}, the theory of newforms for the group $GSp(4)$ (written as $GSp_2$ in our terminology) of Roberts and Schmidt \cite{roberts_schmidt}, and the modularity conjecture of Brumer and Kramer \cite{brum-kra} together with the numerical evidence provided by Poor and Yuen \cite{poor_yuen_paramodular}, see also \cite{fretwell} for the connection to a conjecture of Harder about congruences.
+The theory of Siegel modular forms for paramodular groups has recently gained increasing interest, in particular in the case of degree $2$.
+Reasons for this are the investigations of Gritsenko and Hulek of moduli spaces of abelian surfaces with $(1,t)$-polarization, see e. g. \cite{gr-hu_imrn99}, the theory of newforms for the group $GSp(4)$ (written as $GSp_2$ in our terminology) of Roberts and Schmidt \cite{roberts_schmidt}, and the modularity conjecture of Brumer and Kramer \cite{brum-kra} together with the numerical evidence provided by Poor and Yuen \cite{poor_yuen_paramodular} and the partial proof in \cite{berger_klosin}, see also \cite{fretwell} for the connection to a conjecture of Harder about congruences.